Voces8: History

 VOCES8 is a British vocal ensemble originally founded in 2003 and regrouped in 2005 by brothers Paul and Barnaby Smith, both former choristers of Westminster Abbey.
 For most of its history, the ensemble has contained two sopranos, two countertenors, two tenors, a baritone and a bass.
 By 2018, one of the countertenors had been replaced by a female alto.

 The ensemble has a diverse repertoire, including early English and European Renaissance music, traditional folk song, classic jazz, pop, and their own arrangements.
 They have appeared internationally, touring especially in Europe, Asia, and North America.

+LIVE from London is an online choral festival and broadcast series founded in 2020 by VOCES8 in response to the COVID-19 pandemic, presenting professionally produced performances by vocal ensembles and artists from the United Kingdom and internationally, with selected participants including The Tallis Scholars, VOCES8, Take 6, I Fagiolini, London Adventist Chorale, ANÚNA, amarcord, The Aeolians, Apollo5, The King's Singers, and Stile Antico.

 VOCES8 has commissioned new works from composers such as Ēriks Ešenvalds, Ola Gjeilo, Jonathan Dove, Jocelyn Hagen, Ken Burton, Roderick Williams, Alexander Levine, Roxanna Panufnik, Mårten Jansson, Ben Parry, and Christopher Tin.
 Jim Clements is their arranger-in-residence.

 The octet won the Limelight International Artist of the Year: People's Choice award at the 2021 Limelight Awards.

 Their 2022 tour programme was called Stardust, after a composition commissioned from Taylor Scott Davis.

-In June 2025 Voces8 celebrated their twentieth anniversary with the release of their album Twenty, featuring a mix of tracks from across the genres they are notable for.
-This was accompanied by a 20th-anniversary concert on 8th June at the Barbican Centre.
+In June 2025, VOCES8 marked its twentieth anniversary with an official anniversary concert at the Barbican Centre on 8 June, joined by the VOCES8 Scholars, former members of the ensemble, and the BBC Singers.
+Reviewing the concert, The Guardian noted the participation of alumni, apprentices, violinist Jack Liebeck and the BBC Singers, and described the event as a celebratory twentieth-anniversary performance.

+In March 2026, VOCES8 announced that first tenor Blake Morgan would transition into the role of VOCES8 Ambassador and Associate Artist from the 2026-27 season, and that the ensemble would begin a search for a new singer to fill the tenor seat.